grain-lang/grain/stdlib/map.md

 size : Map<a, b> -> Number
 ```

-Returns the amount of key-value pairs stored within the map.
+Provides the count of key-value pairs stored within the map.

 Parameters: